TaroDumpling/Portfolio-Project/Analyst Employment Rate/README.md

   [![Linkedin Page](https://www.linkedin.com/in/haomingchen1998/)](https://www.linkedin.com/)

-# Factors of Data Analyst Applicants Employment Rate
+# Overview: Factors of Data Analyst Applicants Employment Rate
 Source from: https://insights.stackoverflow.com/survey
 The survey was fielded from May 11, 2022 to June 1, 2022
 This data contains 5,635,211 counts of data.